ZanderCode/ReconTransform/README.md

 - Package manager > Install netcode for game objects from unity registry
 - Package manager > add git repo for Steamworks using https://github.com/Unity-Technologies/multiplayer-community-contributions.git?path=/Transports/com.community.netcode.transport.facepunch

+## Running the Scene
+- Have two steam accounts on different computers
+- Host on one computer, join via steam friends list on other computer
+- Shoot with [LMB] or press [Space] to apply networked knockback
+- observe ReconTransform doing its work to sync position across clients.